Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 3. Merzouga – the Enchanting Gateway to the Sahara

 While you’re here, be sure to check out the spectacular Erg Chebbi Dunes.
 These majestic golden sand dunes stretch for miles, with their ever-changing shapes and heights reaching up to 150 meters.
+This is easily one of the best things to see in Merzouga.

 A camel trek across the dunes during sunrise or sunset is an unforgettable experience in Merzouga, as the sun paints the sands in a breathtaking array of colours.
 After doing this myself, I guarantee it’ll take your breath away.